 ABOUT SAHMRI

-SAHMRI is South Australia’s independent, not-for-profit health and medical research institute.
 It’s home to around 700 researchers, partners, students and support staff, all committed to transforming innovative health and medical research into tangible health benefits for our community.

 OUR RESEARCH